AI Search Readiness Checklist for E-Commerce (2026)

 Offering Readiness covers e-commerce-specific data that AI engines need to display and recommend your products.
 These checks matter especially for ChatGPT Shopping and similar product-focused AI features.

-• 21.
-Complete pricing data — price, currency, sale price, valid-until for sales.
-The price in your schema must match the visible price on the page.
-I built a separate schema mismatch detector specifically because price mismatches are so common.
+- ☐21.
+Complete pricing data - price, currency, sale price, valid-until for sales.
+The price in your schema must match the visible price on the page. we built a separate schema mismatch detector specifically because price mismatches are so common.

 What I Would Prioritize First

-Based on auditing 100+ stores, here is where I see the most points recovered for the least effort.
-The "Impact" column shows the typical score improvement I observe when a site goes from failing to passing that check.
+Based on auditing 100+ stores, here is where we see the most points recovered for the least effort.
+The "Impact" column shows the typical score improvement we observe when a site goes from failing to passing that check.

 Notice that the JS rendering fix (item 7) has the widest impact range.
 That is because the 50% MR penalty is multiplicative - it cuts your entire Machine Readability subscore in half.
 If your site is a JavaScript SPA, fixing server-side rendering is the single highest-leverage change you can make.